 Economic Concentrations: The Project's primary asset is its 16-unit apartment project.
 The Project's operations are concentrated in the multifamily housing real estate market.
 In addition, the Project operates in a regulated environment.
 The operations of the Project are subject to the administrative directives, rules and regulations of federal, state, and local regulatory agencies, including, but not limited to, HUD.
-Such administrative directives, rules, and regulations are subject to change by an act of Congress, or an administrative change mandated by HUD.
+Such administrative directives, rules, and of Congress, or an administrative change mandated by HUD.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change.